Haider-29/DB-Assignment-2/README.md

 ![Q25.2 Image](Q25.2.png)
 ### Query 3:
 >Query to find out number of pilots with each restriction\
->This is imporant for managing and assigning pilots according to their qualifications and limitations
+>This is imporant for managing and assigning pilots according to their qualifications and limitations\
+we join the pilot and pilotrestriction table on pilot id and then count the pilotids in the restrcitions table grouped by each restriction
 ```
 select pilot_restrictions.restriction as Restriction, count(pilot.pilotid) as 'Number of Pilots'
 from pilot_restrictions inner join PILOT on PILOT.PilotID = pilot_restrictions.pilotID